 The Legend of Euchre

-When writing my essay about euchre for The Awl, I spoke with lots of players around the country.
+When writing my essay, I spoke with lots of players around the country.
 Among them was novelist and comic book writer Alex Irvine, who grew up in Michigan, playing euchre since he was seven or eight.

 He can still remember a beautiful hand that swept all the tricks when he was eight, “one of the great moments” in his grade school life.
 “Everyone in my family plays,” he explained.
 “I have no idea how far back it goes in the family, but I can only assume that my ancestors played it the minute they came across the state line from Canada or Tennessee or any of the other places they came from.”